Lawsonredeye/100DaysOfGoLang/README.md

 Tasks/mini projects would be added upon each week to further solidify my memory.

+## Project Built
+1. URL Shortener - Using Gorm, mysql and the net/http standard library to create a link shortner for everyone.

 ---
 ## Docs & Logs
 Documentation would be stored inside a *logs.md* be sure to check them to see added info about each day.